xeneta

 Air cargo market springs a March surprise

 Global air cargo market demand rose +11% year-on-year for a third consecutive month in March as buoyant e-commerce volumes and concerns over Red Sea ocean freight delivered an unexpected first quarter bonus, according to the latest market data from Xeneta.
-In what are typically weaker months of the year for airfreight, the higher volumes outpaced growth in capacity supply in the first quarter of 2024, which increased by +8% year on ... [+]
+In what are typically weaker months of the year for airfreight, ... [+]

 Late winter surprise for air cargo market